-As previously noted in our Annual Report, we began implementing a remediation plan to address the material weakness mentioned above.
-The weakness will not be considered remediated until the applicable controls operate for a sufficient period of time and management has concluded, through testing, that these controls are operating effectively.
-We expect that the remediation of the material weakness will be completed by the end of our 2024 fiscal year.
+As previously described in Part II, Item 9A.
+"Controls and Procedures" in our Annual Report, we began implementing a remediation plan to address the material weakness discussed above.
+The material weakness will not be considered remediated until the applicable controls operate for a sufficient period of time and management has concluded, through testing, that these controls are operating effectively.
+The Company has devoted, significant time and resources to complete its remediation of the material weakness.
+The Company is targeting completion of the remediation and testing of the material weakness by the end of the 2024 fiscal year.